sagemath/trac_to_gh/Issue 3438.md

 # Issue 3438: [upstream] GAP is broken with non-trivial CC in env

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3438

 Original creator: mabshoff